softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 Right click the project -> Properties.
 Create a post-build event that will copy the assembly to the server's plugins directory.
 For example:

 `xcopy "$(TargetPath)" "C:\ProgramData\MediaBrowser-Server\Plugins\" /y`

+## Test the Plugin

+Shutdown the server, rebuild your solution, and restart the server.
+At this point you should see your plugin in the Dashboard's Plugins menu.